HOW TO 3D PRINT MULTICOLOR CAR PARTS THAT LOOK BETTER THAN OEM

 THE BEST FILAMENT FOR MULTICOLOR AUTOMOTIVE PRINTS

-If you want your prints to survive heat, sunlight, and rain — ASA (Acrylic Styrene Acrylonitrile) is the go-to filament.
-You can grab some from [Bambu Lab here]
+Now if you want your prints to survive heat, sunlight, and rain — ASA (Acrylic Styrene Acrylonitrile) is the go-to filament.

 Why ASA works best: